$variable_name$_.Property (&_)- eg1,Where-Object or where or ? - eg1, eg2 : Note use of -eq(equal), -ne(not equal),

 Set-Alias [-Name] <String> [-Value] <String> [-Confirm] [-Description <String>] [-Force] [-Option {None | ReadOnly | Constant | Private | AllScope | Unspecified}] [-PassThru] [-Scope <String>] [-WhatIf] [<CommonParameters>]

-Example: Set-Alias -Name hash -Value get-filehash
+Example: Set-Alias -Name hash -Value get-filehash - New alias for get-childname.

 ?